 Have you ever wanted to download iPhone iOS updates over cellular data only to find that you can not do so?
-However, here is a workaround using which you can download software updates on your iPhone using mobile data.
-You do not require any third party app for this.
+However, here is a workaround using which you can download iOS 15 updates on your iPhone using mobile data.
+You do not require any third-party app for this.

-How to Download and Install iOS update on iPhone using Cellular Data
+How to download iOS 15 on iPhone using cellular data

 What you Need